Easy Kids Breakfast: Banana Pancakes Recipe

 Do babies need teeth to eat pancakes?

-No, babies do not need teeth to eat pancakes.
-Pancakes for babies should be soft enough to gum and easily mashed with their gums.
-When preparing pancakes for a baby, ensure they are cooked until soft and then cut into small, easy-to-manage pieces or strips.
+Babies do not need teeth to eat pancakes, so they should be soft enough to gum and easily mashed with their gums.
+When preparing pancakes for a baby, ensure they are cooked until smooth and then cut into small, easy-to-manage pieces or strips.
 This makes them a perfect finger food for babies who are still teething or do not have teeth yet.

 Why are banana pancakes gooey?

 Banana pancakes might turn out gooey for a few reasons.
-One common reason is not cooking them long enough on each side, which is crucial to ensure they're cooked through.
+One common cause is cooking them longer on each side, which is crucial to ensure they're cooked through.
 Another reason could be using too much banana or liquid in the batter, resulting in a thicker, gooier texture.
-To avoid this, follow the recipe closely and adjust the heat and cooking time as needed to achieve a fluffy texture.
+To avoid this, follow the recipe closely and adjust the heat and cooking time for a fluffy texture.

 Why are my banana and egg pancakes falling apart?

-Banana and egg pancakes might fall apart due to a lack of binding ingredients.
-Traditional pancakes use flour to help bind everything together, but in a flourless recipe like banana and egg pancakes, the batter can be more delicate.
-To prevent this, make sure your batter is not too runny; if necessary, add a small amount of flour or oatmeal to help stabilise the mixture.
+Banana and egg pancakes might fall apart due to insufficient binding ingredients.
+Traditional pancakes use flour to help bind everything together.
+Still, the batter can be more delicate in a flourless recipe like banana and egg pancakes.
+To prevent this, ensure your batter is not too runny; add a small amount of flour or oatmeal to help stabilise the mixture.
 Also, keep the pancakes small for easier flipping and cook them on a well-greased skillet over medium heat.

 Before you go...